ucsd-cse125-sp24/group1-website/content/weekly-reports/week-02.md

 For the entire graphics team, I think our next steps are to add lighting to our glTF models.
 But we should also decide as a group how we want the game to look because realistic lighting won't be great for a cartoonish look, and if our game takes place in darkness we may want to more carefully consider how we implement lighting.

 ### Will

+1. My goal for the past week was to get a basic 3D box and camera setup running in WebGL.
+Part of this was also to learn a mapping of OpenGL concepts to WebGL, since I've used OpenGL in C++ a lot but never used WebGL.

+2. I was able to accomplish that goal: I created GameEngine, Camera, and Box classes and a simple shader program and got them to render client-side.
+It's unlikely that we'll keep this code around at least in its current state, besides maybe the Camera.

+3. I got the box to show up on the screen pretty quickly, since the logic for that is very similar to OpenGL.
+But I spent a while getting it to show up with the correct size and aspect ratio, because with WebGL there's an additional layer of complexity with the `<canvas>` element which kind of has multiple notions of "size".
+I think this is a pretty common issue in web development, but now that it's (hopefully) been ironed out we can focus on the actual game from now on.

+4. Sean and Nick made crazy progress after I got the basic setup working, but there seemed to be client-side issues on Kenzo's Mac.
+I also have a Mac so I'll see if I can fix them.
+I also want to write some more shaders so we can test the limits of things like dynamic point lighting, because that will determine what kinds of aesthetics are possible.
+Finally, another goal for our graphics team overall is mouse-controlled camera movement, so I'll work on that if I have time and someone else doesn't get to it first.

+5. I learned that the WebGL workflow is pretty much the same as OpenGL's (create buffers, populate them, point to them, send them + uniforms to GPU, draw).
+One difference was that WebGL 1 somehow didn't support vertex arrays, but they were added in WebGL 2 so we're using that.

+6. I'm excited that we have a solid-looking foundation to keep building on and our team has been good about sharing ideas openly and coming to a consensus.
+We seem to be ahead of schedule on the first big milestone, so I hope we can maintain this momentum.

 ### Kenzo